marcglasberg/async_redux/README.md

 **Important:** The `StoreTester` has access to the current store state via `StoreTester.state`, but you should not try to assert directly from this state.
-This would seem to work most of the time, but by the time you do the assert the state could already have been changed by some other action.
+This would seem to work most of the time, but by the time you do the assert, the state could already have been changed by some other action.
 To avoid that, always assert from the `info` you get from the `StoreTester` methods, which is guaranteed to be the one right after your *wait condition* is achieved.
 For example: